markvincze/cookbook/content/post/chinese-stir-fried-green-beans.md

 # Recipe

-Combine sauce ingredients
+Combine sauce ingredients.
 Dry-fry beans in a little oil for 10 minutes, until tender crisp and charred.
 Pour sauce into skillet, sauté for a couple of minutes until thickened and the beans are coated.
 Top with sesame seeds.